 In 1986 Chris created the company Blue Bamboo Music, an independent, jazz record label, currently supporting a dozen artists.
 They distribute over 50 music videos and 28 CD titles, and operate a full service audio and video recording studio.

-Chris is an "in demand" performer leading a trio featuring Marc Clermont and Jerry Bravo, and recently appeared in the orchestra for musical theater productions at the Abbey Theater (Bat Boy the musical) and at the Dr Phillips Center (Heathers the musical).
-He is also music director for Cavanaugh's Wines, a jazz venue in College Park.
+Chris is an "in demand" performer leading a trio featuring Marc Clermont and Chuck Archard, and appeared in the orchestra for musical theater productions at the Abbey Theater (Bat Boy the musical) and at the Dr Phillips Center (Heathers the musical).

-Chris' song and CD Aunt Nasty (A funny, G-rated memory of a visit from a bawdy aunt, in his childhood) became the 3rd most requested CD on Sirius/XM in 2013, and his current release Top Secret is currently in contention for a Grammy nomination.
+Chris' song and CD Aunt Nasty (A funny, G-rated memory of a visit from a bawdy aunt, in his childhood) became the 3rd most requested CD on Sirius/XM in 2013, and his most recent release Top Secret was in contention for a Grammy nomination.